scottmotion/audiophile-ecommerce/README.md

   - Shipping always adds $50 to the order
   - VAT is calculated as 20% of the product total, excluding shipping
 - See an order confirmation modal after checking out with an order summary
-- **Bonus**: Keep track of what's in the cart, even after refreshing the browser (`localStorage` could be used for this if you're not building out a full-stack app)
+- Keep track of what's in the cart, even after refreshing the browser.

 ### Screenshot